Are you a social care professional involved in the delivery of child protection conferences? If so, we would like to hear from you.

 Yorkshire and Humber region

 You can only attend the workshop for your region.
 Each workshop will have 70 places.
 These will be allocated on a first come, first served basis, with a minimum of three places available for each local authority.
-The closing date for signing up for the regional workshops is 26 September 2025.

 By participating in this online session facilitated by Research in Practice, you will help us to better understand current practice, innovations and challenges of child protection conferences across England.
 You will have an opportunity to share your knowledge and experiences with the research team and to hear from other social care professionals about practice within their local authority or Children’s Trust.